The IVF Process Explained: Your 10-Step Guide

 Your eggs are immediately taken to our IVF laboratory where they will be added to a prepared washed sample of your partner’s sperm or donor sperm.

-Sperm washing helps to concentrate the best sperm in the sample for fertilisation.
-Or eggs can be inseminated via ICSI, a refinement of IVF, where a single healthy sperm is injected directly into each egg.
+Or, your eggs can be inseminated via ICSI, a refinement of IVF, where a single healthy sperm is injected directly into each egg.
+This will be decided in your treatment plan.

 Step 7: Fertilisation